ranonsew/go-notetakingapp/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+* Old note taking project that was abandoned short after learning how to code (due to incompetence in using Java)
+* Retrying with Go as a CLI project, with a Web UI maybe (for testing and trying something new)
+* Might try using SQLite or MySQL as a DB

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.